Sign up online for the Ireland West Duathlon Series

-- Tri bars are allowed in all events but participants must be competent bike handlers..
+- Tri bars and TT bikes are allowed in all events but participants must be competent bike handlers..

 - All events will be held on open roads and all competitors must obey the rules of the road.
 Cyclists found to be breaking these rules or riding in a dangerous manner will be subject to penalty, which may include disqualification from an individual event or from the entire series.
 Decisions made on this matter will be made by the organisers and are final.

-- Participants should look over the route and be aware of any technical areas that may be above the competence level, please adhere to marshals instructions.
+- Participants should look over the route and be aware of any technical areas that may be above their competence level, please adhere to marshals instructions.

 - Earphones, Ipods, MP3 players etc. are strictly forbidden in all events.
 Participants found to be using these are subject to automatic disqualification.